alicesmail12/HPOAnalysis/README.md

 The data_handling.ipynb file filters the DECIPHER dataset using the gene list and performs various statistical tests.
 The sole output of this script is a filtered dataset csv.

 The clustering_gene_groups.ipynb file uses the filtered dataset csv to group patients by gene and perform hierarchical clustering.
-In this case, two of the 'significant' clusters (identified using Welch's t-test) were then taken forward for a Fisher's exact test to identify any phenotypic differences between the two clusters - these are visualised using a heatmap.